 Relay Log Position

-The relay log position of the slave's SQL thread is written to either the default
+The relay log position of the replica's SQL thread is written to either the default

 Binary Log Position

-log_slave_updates system variable enabled and if the slave has the binary log enabled, then every write by the slave's SQL thread will also go into the slave's binary log.
-This means that GTIDs of replicated transactions would be reflected in the value of the
+If the replica has the log_slave_updates system variable enabled and if the replica has the binary log enabled, then every write by the replica's SQL thread will also go into the replica's binary log.
+This means that GTIDs of replicated transactions would be reflected in the value of the gtid_binlog_pos system variable.